Archoleat/archoleat-repo-template/README.md

 -   **Flexibility:** Easily customizable template to adapt to different project types.

 -   **Git and GitHub Integration:** Pre-configured `.gitignore`, `.gitattributes`, and other files for efficient work with Git and GitHub.

--   **Continuous Integration (CI):** Built-in CI support using GitHub Actions for automatic building and testing of your code with each change.

--   **TypeScript:** Pre-configured TypeScript setup for improved reliability and development convenience.

--   **CodeQL:** Included CodeQL workflow for detecting and preventing potential vulnerabilities in your code.

--   **Linters:** Help you maintain a consistent code writing style and find errors.

     -   **Conventional Commits, Commitlint & Commitizen:** If you don't want to think about how to write a commit every time, these plugins will help you.

         > It will be especially useful for teams that
         > have an ongoing debate about writing commits.

+    -   **Husky & Lint Staged:** Won't let you submit bad code to the repository!

+-   **Continuous Integration (CI):** Built-in CI support using GitHub Actions for automatic building and testing of your code with each change.

+    -   **Security:** Included CodeQL workflow for detecting and preventing potential vulnerabilities in your code.

+    -   **Linters:** Help you maintain a consistent code writing style and find errors.

+    -   **Tests:** Automated testing will help you focus on writing better code!

+    -   **Semantic Release:** For those who are tired of writing changelogs and thinking about what the next version number will be.

+-   **TypeScript:** Pre-configured TypeScript setup for improved reliability and development convenience.

+-   **Bots:**

+    -   **Dependabot:** No more wasting time updating dependencies!

+    -   **Auto Merge Bot:** Merges Pull Requests created with Dependabot.

+    -   **Welcome Bot:** For those who have created an issue or made a Pull Request for the first time, a thank you message will be sent.

+-   **Issue & Pull Request Templates:** Your members will be more willing to send issue and pull requests knowing you have a convenient form!

 ## Package.json scripts